 Sunday, January 15, 2023

-Review of Ancillary Justice by Ann Leckie
+Review of Ancillary Mercy by Ann Leckie

 The third novel starts where the second novel finished.
 Breq is still the nominated fleet commander of the Athoek system and is located on its space station.
-She is trying to fix the station’s undergarden area which was damaged in the previous novel, as well as fix the station’s complex politics.
-She has to deal with the agendas of an uncooperative system governor and power hungry religious leader.
+She is trying to fix the station’s under-garden area, which was damaged in the previous novel, as well as fix the station’s complex politics.
+She has to deal with the agendas of an uncooperative system governor and power-hungry religious leader.

 Her attempts at fixing the station are interrupted when an envoy from the all-conquering Presger arrives to survey humans and to see whether they have broken the “treaty” between the two races.
 The envoy’s arrival is then complicated by unknown warships appearing in the system.

-One of the most intriguing features of the novels is the fact that Breq cannot differentiate between female and male, so she refers to every character as “she”, which creates a viewpoint character who does not bring gender into the power dynamics between the characters she deals with.
+One of the most intriguing features of the novels is that Breq cannot differentiate between female and male, so she refers to every character as “she”, which creates a viewpoint character who does not bring gender into the power dynamics between the characters she deals with.
 Leckie leaves it to the reader to add genders to characters if they want to.

 3 comments: